 What does the operation involve?

-The operation is usually performed under a general anaesthetic.
-The operation usually takes about 15 minutes.
+The operation is usually performed under a general anaesthetic but various anaesthetic techniques are possible.
+The operation usually takes about 15 to 30 minutes.

 What complications can happen?

 Some complications can be serious and can even cause death.